Dr. Penny Pincher has a Ph.D. in engineering and loves animals. He has raised peacocks, chickens, sheep, dogs, cats, rabbits, and pigs.

-When cats go outside, they can pick up pollen and other contaminates from outside and bring them in your house.
+- Keep your cat indoors: When cats go outside, they can pick up pollen and other contaminants from outside and bring them into your house.
 This can cause allergy symptoms.

 Try Before You Buy

 The amount of dander produced by a cat also varies over time—kittens tend to produce less and adults tend to produce more.
-You can use the tips above to reduce the amount of pet allergens that come in contact with you.
+You can use the tips above to reduce the number of pet allergens that come in contact with you.